Sussan Ley: Abbott and Turnbull governments (2013–2018)

-Morrison Government (2018–2022)
+Morrison government (2018–2022)

 During the 2018 Liberal leadership spills, Ley reportedly voted for Peter Dutton against Malcolm Turnbull in the first vote.
 She subsequently signed the petition requesting to hold a further party meeting to determine the leadership of the Liberal party, and again voted for Dutton against Scott Morrison in the second spill days later, which saw Morrison replace Turnbull as prime minister.

-On 26 August 2018, Ley was appointed Assistant Minister for Regional Development and Territories in the Morrison Government.
+On 26 August 2018, Ley was appointed Assistant Minister for Regional Development and Territories in the Morrison government.
 In May 2019, following the party's victory at the 2019 election, she replaced Melissa Price as Minister for the Environment.

-Since 2020, Ley has been a member of the Global Leaders Group on Antimicrobial Resistance, co-chaired by Sheikh Hasina and Mia Mottley.

 In March 2022, Ley successfully appealed a Federal Court ruling that she had a "duty of care to children to consider climate change harm when approving coal mines".
 Also in March 2022, Ley approved a Coalition decision to scrap 176 out of 185 recovery plans designed to prevent the extinction of threatened species and habitats, including the Tasmanian devil.
 This was despite a government call for feedback, which received 6701 responses, all disagreeing with the proposed removal of the recovery plans.